CERC Team

 Research Fellow

 Luis is a researcher with international experience in the areas of agriculture development, poverty reduction in rural communities, food security, and gender in agriculture.
 In his research activities, he has been part of multi-disciplinary teams that employed both quantitative and qualitative methods using a systems approach.
-He has educational backgrounds in community development and urban and regional planning.
+He has an educational background in community development and urban and regional planning.

 Prior to joining CERC, he held research and teaching positions at the University of the Philippines and was involved in action research projects that aimed to improve efficiencies of agribusiness systems involving rural farmers.
 Luis also had experience working for an international organisation in developing policies to create an enabling environment for agriculture to address food insecurity in parts of South and Southeast Asia.